hwdsl2/setup-ipsec-vpn/docs/bbr.md

 You can check the current Linux kernel version with the command `uname -r`.
 When the version is greater than or equal to 4.9, you can deploy BBR directly by referring to the [instructions below](#deploy-google-bbr).

 Generally speaking, the kernel versions of Ubuntu 18.04+, Debian 10+, CentOS 8+ and RHEL 8+ are greater than 4.9.
-But for CentOS 7 or Amazon Linux 2, you need to update the kernel in the following ways before deploying Google BBR.
+But for Amazon Linux 2, you need to update the kernel in the following ways before deploying Google BBR.

 ### Amazon Linux 2